WSU-kduncan/cicdf25-AdamoHamdan/README-CD.md

 That ensures that requests involving "X-Hub Signatures: secretValue" can only trigger as any requests missing will be rejected.

 ## Citations/Resources
+- Resources used throughout the Project:
+    - Course Webex Videos: Used to go back to for rewatching past lectures on the topics of bash scripting recaps, webhook initialization, listeners and services files, and etc as well as watching those in class demos going over said topics
+    - ChatGPT: Used as a backup resource when either wanting a simple overview of a topic used in this project or an example of something, as well as helping me when really stumped at certain parts in the project, gave it prompts like "Provide an overview of how to properly set up a webhook listener trigger", "Ways and methods to set up a webhook service", and "Troubleshooting methods to make sure webhook works properly regarding payload"
+- Resources used for Part 1:
+  - CloudFormation Template: A revised version from Project 2/3 to help make a placeholder for creating the instance used in the project, as within the instance is where all the content is done and made
+  - [LinuxBash](https://www.linuxbash.sh/post/how-to-create-bash-scripts-for-container-management-docker): Provided methods and ways to create the bash script that pulls docker images and removes and creates new containers for running my image
+  - [Docker](https://docs.docker.com/reference/dockerfile/): Used to understand the docker commands usable in these types of files and which ones are most fitting for project requirements
+  - ChatGPT: Of course I just had to use this bad boy to help me create a quick and easy web page to work off of for the rest of the project (Gave it the following prompt: "write a very basic index.html file with a theme of my favorite mobile game of all time: brawl stars!
+Have it simply share what its about and that its my favorite mobile game! make it obvious it was written by you and made for me! have it include another html page as well as a css file to go with it", it also helped in the bash script file to set up a proper way to run commands without errors halting it
+- Resources used for Part 2 of the Project:
+  - [adnanh's `webhook`](https://github.com/adnanh/webhook): Used the webhook package to operate the whole Continuous Deployment, also provided info on creating webhook listeners and how to structure them with certain code blocks
+  - [Using GitHub actions and `webhook`s](https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32): Provided information on how to integrate webhooks to the git workflow in order to properly link the webhook listener in order to carry out the bash script
+  - [Using DockerHub and `webhook`s](https://blog.devgenius.io/build-your-first-ci-cd-pipeline-using-docker-github-actions-and-webhooks-while-creating-your-own-da783110e151): Same purpose as the above resource
+  - [Linux Handbook - How to Create a `systemd` Service](https://linuxhandbook.com/create-systemd-services/): Provides information on how to set up the webhook service to properly initialize the webhook to work and track properly for Continuous Deployment
+- Resource used for the Part 4 diagram:
+  - [LucidChart](https://lucid.app/documents#/home?folder_id=recent): Used this website to create the diagram